Bias, Micro-aggressions, Structural Oppression

 - In response to these hurts, we may seek support from communities who are most likely to understand.
 We also know at times, we may want additional support.

-We also recognize that the Social Justice Center exists within the context of Emerson, an institution with various systems that are not neutral in their impact.
+We also recognize that the Social Justice Collaborative exists within the context of Emerson, an institution with various systems that are not neutral in their impact.
 We understand the complexities and challenges of what it can mean to share experiences of identity-based harm with a staff member you might not know, as well as what it means to trust in us enough to seek our support.
 We will do our best to honor your trust and will work to offer you radical care and advocacy, no matter where or when the harm occurred.

 For us, radical care and advocacy means we will: